To help the Mac version of your app look great, address platform differences in the following areas of visual design.

 The dynamic system colors designed for iOS backgrounds automatically map to appropriate macOS equivalents, as shown below.

-Other semantically defined iOS colors — such as the system colors and the label and separator colors — map to similarly named macOS colors.
-For guidance, see System Colors (macOS) and Dynamic System Colors (macOS).
+Other semantically defined iOS colors — such as the and the label and separator colors — map to similarly named macOS colors.
+For guidance, see macOS.

 Don’t tint buttons in table rows.
 In your iOS app, you use a tint to show that buttons in table rows are active, but in macOS, tinted buttons in table rows look out of place.